lsst/ip_diffim/doc/lsst.ip.diffim/tasks/lsst.ip.diffim.MakeKernelTask.rst

 The ``pipetask`` command line interface supports a ``--debug`` flag to import ``debug.py`` from your PYTHONPATH; see :ref:`lsstDebug` for more about ``debug.py`` files.
-The available variables in ImagePsfMatchTask include:
+The available variables in MakeKernelTask include:

 display : `bool`
     Enable debug display output.